istio/istio.io/content/en/news/security/istio-security-2021-004/index.md

 spec:
   action: ALLOW
   rules:
 - from:
   - source:
         notNamespaces: ["foo"]
-        # Add the following to explicitly only allow mTLS traffic.
+        # Add the following to explicitly only allow mTLS traffic
         namespaces: ["*"]
 {{< /text >}}